 There are a number of caveats regarding the estimates in this report.
 First, the net revenue loss estimates are not comprehensive estimates for California agriculture; the crops examined account for 32% of California's field crop, fruit, nut, vegetable and melon production and 75% of acreage treated with imidacloprid in GWPAs.
 Second, the analysis uses historical data from 2018-2020, the three most recent years of data available.
-There may have been notable changes in pesticide use since then that altered the use of imidacloprid or alternative Als.
-Third, growers' land allocation decisions could change the use of specific Als by altering the acreage planted in different crops.
-Fourth, new regulations may change the availability of alternative Als, or new Als (or new uses for existing Als) could be registered in California.
+There may have been notable changes in pesticide use since then that altered the use of imidacloprid or alternative AIs.
+Third, growers' land allocation decisions could change the use of specific AIs by altering the acreage planted in different crops.
+Fourth, new regulations may change the availability of alternative AIs, or new AIs (or new uses for existing AIs) could be registered in California.
 Fifth, invasive species may increase the cost of banning imidacloprid in GWPAs.
-Finally, the development of pest resistance to Als can increase the cost of the ban by reducing the available set of modes of action.
-Using alternatives that are efficacious for target pests currently managed with imidacloprid may limit their availability for controlling other pests.
+Finally, the development of pest resistance to AIs can increase the cost of the ban by reducing the available set of modes of action.
+Using alternatives that are efficacious for target pests.
 This could reduce yields, increase pest management costs, or both.